European maritime exploration of Australia: 18th century

 In 1756, French King Louis XV sent Louis Antoine de Bougainville to look for the Southern lands.
-After a stay in South America and the Falklands, Bougainville reached Tahiti in April 1768, where his boat was surrounded by hundreds of canoes filled with beautiful women.
+After a stay in South America and the Falklands, Bougainville reached Tahiti in April 1768, where his ship was surrounded by hundreds of canoes filled with beautiful women.
 "I ask you", he wrote, "given such a spectacle, how could one keep at work 400 Frenchmen?"
 He claimed Tahiti for the French and sailed westward, past southern Samoa and the New Hebrides, then on sighting Espiritu Santo turned west still looking for the Southern Continent.
 On June 4 he almost ran into heavy breakers and had to change course to the north and east.
 He had almost found the Great Barrier Reef.
 He sailed through what is now known as the Solomon Islands that, due to the hostility of the people there, he avoided, until his passage was blocked by a mighty reef.
 With his men weak from scurvy and disease and no way through he sailed for Batavia in the Dutch East Indies where he received news of Wallis and Carteret who had preceded Bougainville.
 When he returned to France in 1769, he was the first Frenchman to circumnavigate the globe and the first European known to have seen the Great Barrier Reef.
 Though he did not reach the mainland of Australia, he did eliminate a considerable area where the Southern land was not.

 In the meantime, in 1768, British Lieutenant James Cook was sent from England on an expedition to the Pacific Ocean to observe the transit of Venus from Tahiti, sailing westwards in HMS Endeavour via Cape Horn and arriving there in 1769.
 On the return voyage he continued his explorations of the South Pacific, in search of the postulated continent of Terra Australis.
 He first reached New Zealand, and then sailed further westwards to sight the south-eastern corner of the Australian continent on 20 April 1770.
 In doing so, he was to be the first documented European expedition to reach the eastern coastline of Australia.
 He continued sailing northwards along the east coast, charting and naming many features along the way.
 He identified Botany Bay as a good harbour and one potentially suitable for a settlement, and where he made his first landfall on 29 April.
 Continuing up the coastline, the Endeavour was to later run aground on shoals of the Great Barrier Reef (near the present-day site of Cooktown), where she had to be laid up for repairs.
 The voyage then recommenced, eventually reaching the Torres Strait.
 At Possession Island Cook formally claimed possession of the entire east coast he had just explored for Britain.
 The expedition returned to England via the Indian Ocean and Cape of Good Hope.